playframework/playframework/framework/src/sbt-plugin/src/sbt-test/README.md

 In Test mode, Play provides tools to handle the Server and Application lifecycles.
 These tools must create a server using the configured backend and the specified protocols:

-* test the backend is Akka HTTP of Netty
+* test the backend is Akka HTTP or Netty
 * test HTTP/2 is dis/enabled